AnomalyFi/op-integration/README.md

 - If you want to build on top of OP Mainnet, refer to the [Optimism Documentation](https://docs.optimism.io)
 - If you want to build your own OP Stack based blockchain, refer to the [OP Stack Guide](https://docs.optimism.io/stack/getting-started), and make sure to understand this repository's [Development and Release Process](#development-and-release-process)

+## NodeKit PBS

+In NodeKit PBS, we have two types of builder, the super builder and the MEV builder, both types of builder will build blocks then submit to [Arcadia](https://github.com/AnomalyFi/Arcadia/tree/arcadia), then Arcadia will produce valid block for op-node to be fetched from.
+In Arcadia based version, for ease of integration, we have a [sidecar](https://github.com/AnomalyFi/sidecar) that manages rollup registration and exit on NodeKit system, when the rollup is registered, the sidecar will fetch blocks from Arcadia; when the rollup is exited or not join NodeKit system, it simply fallback to the legacy mode, which produces block based on its mempool.
+For detail of launching the NodeKit based Optimism rollup, goto [op-javelin-deployment](https://github.com/AnomalyFi/op-javelin-deployment/tree/arcadia)

 ## Specification